Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 About time, the man in the golden costume thought as he tumbled through the archway to one of the rooms.
 Took forever for that laxative to kick in!

 While the serpentine super-villain preferred to use poisons, he didn’t relish the idea of leaving behind any calling cards that might link him to these criminal activities.
-As far as he was concerned, the only person who needed to know that Copperhead was here this night was Copperhead — and perhaps the person who’d fence the goods when he sold them on the black market.
+As far as he was concerned, the only person who needed to know that Copperhead was here this night was Copperhead — and perhaps the person who would fence the goods when he sold them on the black market.

 Snatching the flashlight that had fallen to the floor, Copperhead shined the glow into the figure’s face.
 “You?!” he exclaimed in surprise.